Part 1: Security Clearances

 First of all, the FAA has identified three types of airspace in the U.S. They are controlled, uncontrolled, and special use.
 Second, each category includes specific airspace use.
 For example, controlled airspace includes Class A, Class B, Class C, Class D, and Class E. Furthermore, uncontrolled airspace includes Class G. Lastly, special use airspace includes areas of concern, such as restricted or prohibited airspace.

-In Airspace Part 1, I described airspace issues we faced during my world flight.
+As described earlier, we faced many issues during my world flight.
 “We departed from Yerevan, Armenia (UDYZ) in the Citation jet and arrived into Tel Aviv, Israel (LLBG).
 My pre-flight briefing with the crew included news that, once airborne, we would receive a mandatory security stop.
 This would occur before being allowed into Israel airspace.”

 Not All Airspace is the Same